Chas McCormick Preview, Player Props: Astros vs. Rangers

-The Houston Astros, including Chas McCormick (.292 on-base percentage in past 10 games, 71 points below season-long percentage), take on starter Andrew Heaney and the Texas Rangers at Globe Life Field, Monday at 4:05 PM ET.
+On Tuesday, Chas McCormick (.313 on-base percentage in past 10 games, 53 points below season-long percentage) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 8:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Yankees.
+In his most recent game, he had two hits (going 2-for-4 with a double and an RBI) against the Rangers.

 Chas McCormick Game Info & Props vs. the Rangers